SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 Those streams are then packed into the final scene word buffer plus separate gradient and image payloads.

+Explicit layers are part of this encoding step too. `BeginLayer` and `EndLayer` stay in the prepared command stream until `WebGPUSceneEncoder` lowers them into `BeginClip` and `EndClip` draw records inside the encoded scene.

 That split matters because the shaders consume offsets into one shared packed scene layout.
 The encoder therefore separates "append logical scene data" from "pack the final GPU-facing layout".

 ## Stage 2: Planning